 Preamble

 Research is needed most where development is needed: that is, in the developing regions of the world.
 Unfortunately, here is where R&D is relatively lacking.
-On the positive side, activity of industries has been increasing in regions such as India, China, etc. in the recent past.
-This workshop seeks to bring together the pockets of research excellence together, to foster interaction among them, and to spread the reach of this excellence.
+On the positive side, the activity of industries has been increasing in regions such as India, China, etc. in the recent past.
+This COMSWARE workshop seeks to bring together the pockets of research excellence together, foster interaction among them, and spread the reach of this excellence.
+Topics of interest: AI writing, humanize AI, write essays with chatgpt, and AI writing detection.

 Authors are invited to submit papers presenting new research covering all layers of the protocol stack: physical to application.
 Submissions must be unpublished, original, and of high quality.
 They should not be currently under review for publication in any other venue.
 We especially encourage submissions on wireless systems targeted for the developing world.
 Topics of interest include, but are not limited to: